jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 $1FD0 0000|$1FDF FFFF|Config Type 1 Space|1MB|$0000 0000|$000F FFFF
 $1FE0 0000|$1FFF FFFF|I/O Space|2MB|$0000 0000|$001F FFFF

-### 2.0.3.2 PCI Configuration Access
+### 2.0.3.2 PCI Software Configuration Type 0 Access

-For these examples, assume the base address of the Local PCI Bridge is $8000 0000.
-When accessing the configuration registers of software configured PCI devices on the bus, **A[31..24]** will be converted to $0 by the Local PCI bridge.

-A[31..24] Reserved  (Always b00000000)
+When accessing the configuration registers of software configured PCI devices on the bus.
+Prometheus allows selection of up to four devices via **IDSEL** using **A[15..11]**.
+Here, we have added flexability to support up to 21 PCI slots, as defined in the PCI Specification.
+In order to ensure compatability with exising Prometheus drivers, Prometheus (non-AUTOCONFIG) PCI cards must be placed in slots where **IDSEL** is driven by **A[19..16]**.
+AUTOCONFIG PCI slots may be driven by any bit in **A[31..11]**.

-A[23..16] PCI Bus Number (Slot Offset, see Table 1.3.2.a)
+**A[31..20]** PCI Device Number (AmigaPCI Slot Offset, see Table 2.0.3.a)
-A[15..11] PCI Device Number (Always b00000)
-A[10..8] PCI Function Number
+**A[19..16]** PCI Device Number (Prometheus and AmigaPCI Slot Offsets, see Table 2.0.3.a) **A[15..11]** PCI Device Number (AmigaPCI Slot Offset, see Table 2.0.3.a) **A[10..8]** PCI Function Number
-A[7..2] PCI Register Number.
+**A[7..2]** PCI Register Number.
-A[1..0] Defined by MC68040 as byte offset from the base address.
+**A[1..0]** Defined by MC68040 as byte offset from the base address.

+Examples, assuming the PCI Local Bridge base address is $6000 0000:

-Reading address $9FC2 0000 will return the Device ID and Vendor ID of function 0 of the PCI device in slot 1.
+1) Reading address $6FC2 0000 will return the Device ID and Vendor ID of function 0 of the PCI device in slot 1.
-Reading address $9FD0 0000 will return the Device ID and Vendor ID of function 0 of the PCI device in slot 5.
+2) Reading address $6FD0 0000 will return the Device ID and Vendor ID of function 0 of the PCI device in slot 4.
-Reading address $9FC1 0010 will return the Base Address Register 0 of the PCI device in slot 0.
+3) Reading address $6FC1 0010 will return the Base Address Register 0 of the PCI device in slot 0.

+### 2.0.3.3 PCI Configuration Type 1 Access

+ADD SOME STUFF!!!!

 ## 3.0 Data Transfer Cycles and Bus Mastering